fyrst-digital/elysium-docs/content/en/manual/overview/slider-banner-elements.md

-# Slides in Slider oder Banner Erlebniswelt Elementen platzieren
+# Place slides in Slider or Banner Experience World elements

-In der Erlebniswelten Block-Auswahl findest du unter der Kategorie **Elysium Blöcke** die Elemente **Elysium Slider und Banner**.
-Diese Elemente ermöglichen es dir, Slides aus dem Slide Builder zu verknüpfen und bieten zusätzliche Einstellungsmöglichkeiten.
-In beiden Elementen kannst du die Größe der Slides festlegen.
-Das Slider Element bietet darüber hinaus spezifische Slider Einstellungen.
+In the Experience World block selection, you will find the elements **Elysium Slider and Banner** under the category **Elysium Blocks**.
+These elements allow you to link slides from the Slide Builder and offer additional settings.
+In both elements, you can set the size of the slides.
+The Slider element also provides specific slider settings.